 Morecambe Bay has such a spectacular variety of ever-changing landscape full of wildlife and quirky cultural relics.
 On foot, you can get close to rare butterflies and orchids and spot rare birds on the salt marshes.
 Whether you stroll along the spacious, sandy beaches, limestone headlands, venture through woodland canopies or explore cultural attractions on foot, you'll feel invigorated by all the Bay has to offer whatever your age or level of ability.

 We're developing route guides which lead you to the Bay's 'mini munros' - the highest vantage points where you can take in the sweeping views.
 You will find more details about The Headlands Way series of walks here in the coming months.

-And, if you lack stamina to walk far, or have a physical disability, you can still enjoy getting outdoors in the Bay by hiring a Tramper free of charge at one of our hire points.
+And, if you have limited mobility you can still enjoy getting outdoors around the Bay by hiring a Tramper free of charge at one of our hire points.
 We're expanding the network of Trampers and adding more all-ability route guides in the coming weeks and months - keep checking back here to find out what's new.

 Enjoy the outdoors whatever your level of ability

 More to Explore all ability routesDiscover more all-ability routes in Morecambe Bay

 Seldom Seen walking audio tours for Apple